 Regarding currency, the growth of denar deposits (including transaction deposits) accelerated and at the end of September 2024 amounted to 13.1% annually, while the growth of foreign currency deposits (including deposits with a currency clause) continued to slow down and in September equaled 3.6%, indicating further normalization of currency preferences among economic agents (after the period of the global energy crisis).
-The share of deposits with currency component (foreign currency and foreign currency clause) in total deposits at the end of the third quarter of 2024 was 42.5%, which is lower compared to the end of
+The share of deposits with currency component (foreign currency and foreign currency clause) in total deposits at the end of the third quarter of 2024 was 42.5%, which is lower compared to the end of 2023 (43.1%), as well as relative to the period of energy crisis in mid-2022 (46%).

-&lt;sup>3 In October, the policy rate of the National Bank reduced additionally to 5.8%.
+3 In October, the policy rate of the National Bank reduced additionally to 5.8%.